 Stayman Gets His Wish: “An Economic Holocaust”

 As you consider the following, please keep in mind that we’re not talking about Cambodia or Bangladesh here.
-Citizens of the CNMI are American citizens, subject to paying American income taxes and subject to American laws outside of those they reserved for their self-rule in their Covenant with the US executed in 1975.
+Citizens of the CNMI are American citizens, subject to paying American income taxes and subject to American laws outside of those they reserved for their self-rule in their Covenant with the US

 Two key parts of the Covenant are provisions allowing the islands to implement their own labor laws (including minimum-wage laws) and their own immigration laws.
 It was these laws, particularly the labor laws, which mainland US unions were desperate to overturn because of CNMI’s ability to bring in workers at less than the federal minimum wage (though still handsome wages by the workers’ standards).
 Despite the efforts of many Republican in Congress, the unions eventually got their way, through efforts of the Congressmen they control, particularly George Miller (D-CA), and political operatives like Allen Stayman working under the protection of government jobs.